 On our second day in Ksamil, we visited Butrint National Park, a UNESCO World Heritage site with tons to see – you could plan in for a solid morning or afternoon here easily.
 While it flourished under the Byzantine Empire, there’s evidence of occupation here that dates back as early as 50,000 B.C. so history lovers won’t want to miss out.

 Ready for some more relaxation after Ksamil’s busier shores on our two week Albania road trip itinerary, we skipped Sarande after hearing it was even more popular and headed for Himare, with a quick stop at Borsch beach’s long, pebbly shores en route.

-I can’t speak too much for Himare town, as we had a wonderful homestay with a Greek family in the castle grounds.
+I can’t speak too much for Himare town, as we had a wonderful homestay with a Greek family in the grounds of the town’s castle!
 Staying in the castle grounds is only really practical if you have a car, as it’s a short drive from the nearby beaches such as Livadhi beach, but for us, it was worth it for the amazing views from our balcony.
 Unfortunately it’s not currently open for reservations but if they decide to host again, I’ll link it here as it was wonderful!

 I’d have loved another night or two to explore some of Himare’s beaches, but with time tight, it was time to head up to the mountains.
 If you aren’t fussed on hiking, you could definitely extend your time on the coast, but the next few days were pretty special.

 Shkoder: one night

 Travelling from Himare to Shkoder was our longest journey yet but with an early departure, you can still be in Albania’s most northern city with an afternoon ahead to explore.
 Located on the banks of Skadar Lake, Montenegro is virtually in touching distance, and it’s common for those doing a longer road-trip through the Balkans to enter or leave Albania via Shkoder.